Photo By: tungnguyen0905

 Ear infections, sore throats, or sinus issues can be effectively diagnosed and treated at urgent care.
 They can sort out whether antibiotics or other treatments are necessary to ease your discomfort. - Allergic Reactions (Mild to Moderate)

 Urgent care can treat minor burns that don’t cover a large area of the body, as well as unexplained rashes.
-They’ll give treatment to manage pain and prevent infection. - Urinary Tract Infections (UTIs)
+They’ll provide treatment to manage pain and prevent infection. - Urinary Tract Infections (UTIs)

 In all these cases, urgent care is the best choice when your symptoms are urgent but not life-threatening.
 It’s faster and more affordable than the ER, and they have the necessary tools to get you feeling better.